Over 50 years of combined law experience

 Amy Bard is an experienced professional specializing in account management, operations, process improvement, and business consulting.
 She is dedicated to empowering others and has built her career around impactful roles that foster success.

-Peter Dranow is a rising second year law student at Boston College Law School.
+Peter Dranow is a second year law student at Boston College Law School.
 Prior to law school, Peter worked as a litigation paralegal for a law firm in New York City and completed a four-month secondment with the NFL to assist with an internal investigation.